-Name of store unknown (will find out) Location: at Renaissance Plaza in Chinatown Oakland, between Webster Street and 9th Street, it is a small bookstore/newsstand at street level about two shops down the corner of 9th and Webster on Webster.
-As far as brushes selection, not as complete as Eastwind Books & Arts but has the basics to start with.
+Oakland Bookstore & Newsstand, a small bookstore/newsstand at Renaissance Plaza in Chinatown Oakland, on Webster Street, it is a street level shop near the corner of 9th and Webster.
+As far as brushes selection, not as complete as Eastwind Books & Arts but has inexpensive brushes, and rolls of xuan paper, the necessary basics to start with.

 What to buy:

 You will need Ink, Paper, and Brushes.
 Here are some practical tips to what to buy if you are a beginner versus if you want to take up a more serious practice to achieve better results.

 Get one generic brush for Chinese brush painting (Flower & Bird brush 花鳥筆), tip of brush about three-quarter to one inch in length, white or brown haired.
 (Cost from $5) Consider that it matters less how good your brushes are, more important is how often you practice painting.

 To get a set of brushes to practice a variety of fine to broad brush strokes, choose one or two white haired brushes, small, medium, large White Cloud brush (小白雲, 中白雲, or 大白雲), cost $5-$8; and one brown haired brush, small, medium, large Bamboo & Orchid brush (小蘭竹, 中蘭竹, 大蘭竹), about $8-$20.
 The Bamboo & Orchid brown brush would be more expensive, so pick the size you are comfortable with, I recommend medium or large, some people like to paint large and some paint small, and you will use it for a while, I have mine all my life.
 And one or two fine brushes for outline painting, from $1-$5, as well as painting details such as veins of leaves, stamens of flowers, etc.